“Spooky” by Classics IV – Halloween Classic – COVERED by Dusty Springfield, Martha Reeves, Daniel Ash and More!

 -Wacky Alex

-“Somebody Farted” by Bobby Jimmy and The Critters (pissed all over MC Hammer)
+“Somebody Farted” by Bobby Jimmy & The Critters (pissing on MC Hammer)

 Have you ever walked into someone’s bedroom and became immediately aware that they had been farting all night and they are badly in need of ventilation?
 That’s happened to me this morning.